richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ## 3 Fundamental Block Types:
 - **Terraform** includes:
+    -  terraform cli version
+    -  terraform provider(s) and version(s)
-    -  terraform cli version, terraform provider and version, and also the backend block that holds the terraform state in a remote location.
+    -  backend block that holds the terraform state in a remote location

-    - Only constant values are allowed in this block no variable references.
+*Note: Only constant values are allowed in this block no variable references.*

 - **Provider** includes provider configuration in root module.
 - **Resource** is used to create infrastructure objects including:
-    - resource syntax and behaviour.
+    - resource syntax and behaviour
-    - provisioners - post creation actions.
+    - provisioners - post creation actions

 ## Additional Block Types:
 - Variable blocks including input, output and local.